 - Spy Fiction: A gleeful Tuxedo and Martini example.
 The comic is packed to the gills with Lampshade Hanging, though the films are no slouch.

-- Theme Naming: Members of Kingsman take their codenames from Arthurian legend.
+- Theme Naming: Members of Kingsman take their codenames from Arthurian legends.
 Field agents include Galahad, Lancelot and Percival, their tech support officer is Merlin, and their leader is Arthur.
 Their American off-shoots, the Statesmen are mostly named after alcoholic drinks, including Arthur's counterpart Champagne, Whiskey, Tequila and Ginger Ale.